Brnovich v. Democratic National Committee: Background

-The Voting Rights Act of 1965 (VRA) was one of the most significant pieces of legislation to protect voter rights for minorities by preventing state and local governments from racial discrimination in their election laws.
-Passed during the civil rights movement, the VRA has been amended several times since passage and has seen a body of case law at Supreme Court that is related to its various provisions and subsequent legislation amending the VRA in response to those decisions.
+The Voting Rights Act of 1965 (VRA) was one of the most significant pieces of legislation to protect voter rights for minorities by prohibiting discriminatory voting practices and providing federal oversight of jurisdictions with histories of racial discrimination in voting.
+Passed during the civil rights movement, the VRA has been amended several times since passage and has seen a body of case law develop at Supreme Court related to its various provisions and amendments.
 Generally, the VRA has been upheld five times as constitutional.

 However, in a 5–4 decision in Shelby County v.
 Holder (2013), the Supreme Court effectively eliminated VRA's Section 5 "preclearance" requirement, which had mandated state and local governments in 15 states (those with a past history of voting rights violations) to seek permission from a federal court or the US Justice Department before making significant changes to voting laws.
 (Note: Of the current justices, Chief Justice John Roberts wrote the majority opinion in Shelby County with Justices Clarence Thomas and Samuel Alito joining, and Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan dissented.)
 The majority in Shelby County held that Section 4(b)'s coverage formula, which had been last amended by Congress in 1975, was "unconstitutional in light of current conditions" and "based on decades-old data and eradicated practices."
 The Supreme Court's decision left it to Congress to amend Section 4(b)'s coverage formula, but until Congress does so, Section 5's preclearance mandate is no longer valid law.

 Shelby County, by eliminating the preclearance requirements, allowed certain state and local governments to freely pass voting laws without first seeking permission from the Federal courts or the U.S. Justice Department.
 A number of states passed new election laws ahead of the 2016 United States elections, which included the 2016 United States presidential election between the Republican candidate, Donald Trump, and the Democratic candidate, Hillary Clinton.
-While some laws were passed to support improved voting access recommendations from the Presidential Commission on Election Administration under Barack Obama, other laws were passed, particularly in states with conservative leadership such as in the South, to prevent voter fraud by requiring stricter identification checks for voting and shifting and reducing early voting periods, among other measures.
+While some laws were passed to support improved voting access recommendations from the Presidential Commission on Election Administration under Barack Obama, other laws were passed, particularly in states with conservative leadership, which required stricter identification checks for voting and shifted and reduced early voting periods, among other measures.